sentinel-official/docs/modules/deposit/README.md

 func(k Keeper) SetDeposit(ctx sdk.Context, deposit types.Deposit)
 ```

-GetDeposit is for getting the deposit of an address from KVStore.
+GetDeposit is for getting the deposit of an address from the KVStore.

 - Parameters
     | Key     | Type           | Description |